 Here are steps you can take if you have a chatty Cairn on your hands:

-When your Cairn Terrier launches into full bark mode, wait the episode out.
+When your Cairn launches into full bark mode, wait the episode out.
 Once your terrier stops barking, reward them with a calming treat, and give them a cue word like “hush” or “quiet.”
 This pattern of reinforcement will get your dog to associate the silence with the command.

 Keep up this routine going for a week or two, and then try to give the order while your dog is barking.

 Another method you can try is the “talk to me” technique.
 If your Cairn knows how to “speak,” give them that command and get them to bark at you.
 Then, interrupt your terrier’s barking with a “quiet” cue and wait for them to stop barking.